Granite State College Essentials

 Accessing My Accounts

-How do I get my password to access WebROCK, Moodle, and my Go.Granite Email?
+How do I get my password to access my official college Email, WebROCK, and my online courses?

 You’ll create your account using your GSC ID.
 Visit IT Support for step-by-step instructions.

 How do I get my GSC ID number?

 You will receive your GSC ID by email after completing the Application for Admission.
 Otherwise, contact us.

 What is WebROCK?

 WebROCK is Granite State College’s online student information system which allows you to view grades, financial aid information, make payments, register for courses, and more.
 Visit granite.edu/WebROCK to sign in.